 Effects of food availability on physiology and behavior of Black-legged kittiwakes (Rissa tridactyla).

 The opportunity to return to Middleton Island in the Gulf of Alaska in 2016 opened up an array of research questions about the role of food in the development, physiology and behavior of free-living seabirds.
 The infrastructure from the long-term food supplementation study at this site (initiated and maintained by Dr. Scott Hatch and Dr. Shannon Whelan through the Institute for Seabird Research and Conservation) provides minimally disruptive access to known-age breeding birds and their chicks, as well as the ability to manipulate food availability.
-We are interested in how food and the physiological challenges associated with reduced access to food at all life stages shape gene expression, physiology, behavior and reproductive strategies in these marine top predators.
+We are interested in how food and the physiological challenges associated with reduced access to food at all life stages shape gene expression, physiology, behavior, reproductive strategies and survival in these marine top predators.

 Relationships between social context and glucocorticoids in capuchin monkeys